meesterdude/active_interface/README.md

 Make sure any methods defined either call `super` or define an `InterfaceContract` (more info below) in order for the underlying method to be called.

 for any class that you want to apply this interface to, append it after the definition.
-This ensures all the methods are defined, and that when the Interface is appended that it will sit in front of the method calls and act as a pass through.
+This ensures all the methods are defined by the class, and that when the Interface is appended that it will sit in front of the method calls and act as a pass through.

 ```
 class MyClass